peterstarling/image-resize/README.md

 # Image Resizing app

 ## Overview
-Express based simple http app for uploading images and resizing them
+Express-based http app for uploading images and resizing them on the go

 ### Config
 All configuration is stored in `.env` file which is used both by docker-compose and the app.